conan-io/docs/reference/runners/docker.rst

 How to use a docker runner
 --------------------------

-To run conan inside a docker container you need to define a ``[runner]`` section in your host profile file using the following fields.
+To run Conan inside a docker container you need to define a ``[runner]`` section in your host profile using the following fields:

 - ``type`` **(mandatory)**: define the ruuner we want to use, in that case ``docker``.
 - ``dockerfile`` **(optional, default None)**: define the Dockerfile absolute path in case you want to build a docker image.